vesln/timekeeper/Readme.md

 This module mocks `Date` and `Date.now` in order to help you test time-dependent code.
 Provides `travel` and `freeze` functionality for your Node.js tests.

+## Features/problems

+- Please note, that if you are using time freezing, the `setTimeout` and `setInteval` won't work as exepcted, since they are using the `Date` class but the time will not change until you call `timekeeper#reset`.

 ## Synopsis

 ### Freeze: